 An Overview of an AC Joint Sprain

 The AC joint is responsible for connecting the shoulder blade to the clavicle.
 The joint allows for a small range of shoulder movement compared to the shoulder joint.
 When the AC joint is put under extreme stress during sports or work activity, it has the potential to tear.
 When a tear occurs, it is known as an AC joint sprain.
-A shoulder sprain in the AC joint can range from a small sprain causing minimal shoulder pain to a severe sprain causing extreme pain, instability and deformity.
+A shoulder sprain in the AC joint can range from a small sprain, causing minimal shoulder pain, to a severe sprain causing extreme pain, instability and deformity.

 Many individuals who sustain an AC joint sprain will experience a sudden onset of shoulder pain located at the top of the shoulder joint.
-The pain may increase during certain activities such as overhead lifting, pushing and pulling movements and moving the arm across the body.
+The pain may increase during certain activities such as overhead lifting, pushing and pulling movements and when moving the arm across the body.
 In a minor AC shoulder sprain, an individual may be able to perform daily activities with limited pain, swelling and stiffness.
 In more severe cases, a deformity may be visible from the tearing of the connective tissue holding the AC joint together.